Fsubject/find-the-number/README.md

 # Find The Number (FTH)
-Version: 1.0 | By: Fsubject
+Version: 2.0 | By: Fsubject

 FTH is a simple terminal game coded in Python, to win the game you need to find the random number how?
 Just type a number in the terminal and the program will answer by "Higher" or "Lower".

+## 2.0?
+Update?
+Yes!
+We've just updated to 2.0, in this update we decide to make a GUI instead of the basic terminal.

 ## Requirements
-- Python3.x | Try to get the newest version, it's better
+- Python3.7 or higher | Try to get the newest version, it's better

 ## Want to contribute?
 You can!
 Just fork the repo, work and make a Pull Request.
 If the changes are good